-- Respondent represented Jamie B. Bias in a criminal matter in the Cabell County Magistrate Court, West Virginia. - 75.
+- 74. Respondent represented Jamie B. Bias in a criminal matter in the Cabell County Magistrate Court, West Virginia. - 75.
 On or about February 11, 2020, Willard E. Bays filed an ethics complaint against Respondent on behalf of Ms. Bias with the ODC.
 Mr. Bays alleged that he hired Respondent to represent Ms. Bias, his ex-girlfriend, on three misdemeanor charges in the Cabell County Magistrate Court.
-Mr. Bays included with his complaint correspondence dated August 19, 2019, that he had also sent to the Executive Director of The West Virginia State Bar.
+Mr. Bays included with his complaint correspondence dated August19, 2019, that he had also sent to Anita R. Casey, Executive Director of The West Virginia State Bar.
 Mr. Bays alleged that he had hired Respondent to represent Ms. Bias in 2018 on various charges in the Cabell County Magistrate Court, and that he paid Respondent either \$3,000.00 or \$3,500.00.
 Mr. Bays further alleged that Ms. Bias was in a drug treatment program in Ohio and failed to appear for court in West Virginia, and thus, a capias was issued for her arrest.
-Mr. Bays alleged that Respondent was supposed to address the capias with the Court and request a continuance during the time Ms. Bias was receiving drug treatment. - 76.
-Mr. Bays further alleged that Ms. Bias subsequently began using drugs again, was arrested and incurred additional criminal charges.
-Mr. Bays alleged that Respondent agreed to represent Ms. Bias on all of her pending charges for either \$7,000.00 or \$7,500.00, which
+Mr. Bays alleged that Respondent was supposed to address the capias with the Court and request a continuance during the time Ms. Bias was receiving drug treatment. - Mr. Bays further alleged that Ms. Bias subsequently began using drugs again, was arrested and incurred additional criminal charges.
+Mr. Bays alleged that Respondent agreed to represent Ms. Bias on all of her pending charges for either \$7,000.00 or \$7,500.00, which Respondent paid.
+Thus, Mr. Bays alleged that he paid Respondent twice to represent Ms. Bias and should be refunded for the initial fee he paid Respondent in 2018.